PhluantMobile/dojo_js/README.md

 ### Technical Support

 Phluant Mobile is committed to helping our clients in successfully using this framework to design and develop their mobile advertisements.
 Please feel free to utilize this repository's [issue tracker](../../issues) for general feedback, feature requests, bug reports, tech support questions, etc.  See a bug and know how to fix it, or know how to make this repository better?
-Please feel free to fork this repository and submit a merge request.
+Please feel free to fork this repository, make necessary modifications, and submit a merge request.

 [top](#dojo-framework-library)